Itai-Nelken/box86-2deb-weekly-script/README.md

 to view credits and other info, type: `./start.sh --about`. that will show the credits and some more info and exit. to update the scripts, type: `./start.sh --update`
 ## Very imprortant notes:
-1) This script only works on **armhf** Linux Debian and Debian based OS's.
+1) This script only works on **armhf** Debian Linux and Debian based distros.
 2) it's **VERY IMPORTANT** to git clone and run the scripts from **their folder** in **~/Documents**!!
-3) the debs version will be a `0` followed by the git sha1 (commit "code") of the box86 version just built.<br>the `0` is neccessary for the deb to work properly because the version of a deb package has to start with a number.
+3) the debs version will be a `0` followed by the git sha1 (commit "code") of the box86 version just built.<br>the `0` (or any other number) is neccessary for the deb to work properly because the version of a deb package has to start with a number.
 4) you will need to create a gpg key for the repo signing to work correctly:
 ```bash
 sudo apt install gnupg